Elijah High-Altitude Balloon Research Scholarship

-Program: The Elijah High-Altitude Balloon Research Student Satellite Initiative is an innovative NASA project that provides students an opportunity to fly science experiments in a near-space environment.
-Selected students will form a collaborative team of science and engineering specials, whose task will be to design and build a payload to be launched from a high-altitude balloon which will ascend up to 100,000 feet or more.
+Program: The Student Satellite Initiatives High-Altitude Balloon Research Program is an innovative NASA project that provides students an opportunity to fly science experiments in a near-space environment.
+Selected students will form a collaborative team of science and engineering specials, whose task will be to design and build a payload to be launched from a high-altitude balloon that will ascend up to 100,000 feet or more.
 Students will be expected to define an important science question or set of questions that might be addressed by a high-altitude balloon flight; and then with the assistance of mentors, design and build a science-driven payload.
 Students will design and build the science experiments to fly in this environment; launch their payload; track and chase the balloon as it traverses; retrieve the payload upon landing; and analyze the resulting data.
 In April 2024, there will be a total eclipse of the sun that will cast its shadow across the central United States.
-This will form the main theme for the project as the team works on developing experiments and payload designed to explore the effects of the eclipse.
-The team lead will assist the Student Satellite Initiatives Associate Director administer the payload design and launch aspects of the program.
+This will form the main theme for the project as the team works on developing experiments and a payload designed to explore the effects of the eclipse.
+The team lead will assist the Student Satellite Initiatives Associate Director to administer the payload design and launch aspects of the program.